SuongLuong/SimpleAdapter/README.md

 # Example Project

 The major methods used in this project to demonstrate SimpleAdapter usage:

     // create a string for a list of fruit
     String [] fruitsname = {"Mango","Strawberry","Avocado","Orange","Kiwi","Apple","Banana","Papaya"};
     ListView simple_listview;

     ArrayList<HashMap<String,String>> arrayList = new ArrayList<>();
         for (int i = 0;i<fruitsname.length;i++) {

     // Create this Hashmap to store fruit data in key-value pair HashMap<String, String> hashMap = new HashMap<>();
             hashMap.put("name",fruitsname[i]);
             hashMap.put("image",fruitsImages[i]+"");

     // to add the hashmap into arraylist arrayList.add(hashMap);

+    // create a simple adapter

+        SimpleAdapter simpleAdapter = new SimpleAdapter(this,arrayList,R.layout.design_file,from,to);
+        simple_listview.setAdapter(simpleAdapter);

 # Reference
 - These websites are used as reference.
 - The sample code on cours website: https://github.com/AustinCENG/Lecture5_ListView